This note describes the history of expandfile, a simple Unix command line program for expanding templates.

 I wrote expandfile in 2002 to replace a collection of ad hoc Perl programs that I had been using to maintain the multicians.org website since 1995.
 Since 2002, I've added features to expandfile occasionally.

 My ISP's web servers supported a "server side include" feature, which let users insert the contents of auxiliary files when serving a web page.
-When I tried to separate my pages into content and boilerplate, I found that I wanted to have the boilerplate be slightly different for each page, so I sought a method where
+When I tried to separate my pages into content and boilerplate, I found that I wanted to have the boilerplate be slightly different for each page, so I sought a method where the boilerplate content could be tailored depending on the page.
+The organization I chose was:

 I decided to write my own source text expansion tool that did not parse the underlying input language, similar to GPM: it would just transform text strings into other text strings, with a minimal way of defining macros.
 This made the program more general and freed it from dependency on the syntax of the underlying language; I didn't have to write or maintain an HTML parser, and changes in the HTML spec would rarely require the tool to change.
-As in GPM and RUNOFF, I could set and evaluate string variables, and expand macros that accepted string variables as arguments.
+As in GPM and some RUNOFFs, I could set and evaluate string variables, and expand macros that accepted string variables as arguments.

-I studied the errors I made often when maintaining multicians.org, and tried to build tools that would prevent them.
+I studied the errors I made often when maintaining multicians.org, and chose tools that would prevent them.
 Having each fact in one place was good only if I made sure to regenerate all object pages that used that fact: this led me to use the make program.
 Another common error was forgetting to update server files when I modified a file on my computer: this suggested the use of rsync.

 Using Expandfile to Generate Web Sites

-I first used expandfile to translate "HTML with extensions" input (which I called HTMX) into HTML, mostly to include common boilerplate, such as page banners and CSS layout instructions used on all my web pages.
-I added features to allow variables in the page header and footer data, like "title" and "date updated."
 Adding builtin functions that could transform variables' values came next, then the ability to capture the output of external shell commands, and then integration with SQL.
-I used these steps to simplify my work flow for maintaining websites I created, and to eliminate special-purpose Perl programs in favor of logic in HTMX web page templates.
+I used these features to simplify my work flow for maintaining websites I created, and to eliminate special-purpose Perl programs in favor of logic in HTMX web page templates.

 The big advance for me was introducing the *block builtin, and the pattern of writing HTMX files that